artistgrowth/sandbox/README.md

 * Make a pull request that fixes the broken tests.

 ## Instructions for Running
-* Create a new virtual environment

-      python -m venv sandbox-env
-* Switch to the new environment
+* to run tests:

-      source sandbox-env/bin/activate
-* Install requirements

-      pip install --requirement=requirements.txt
-* Run tests

-      python manage.py test
+    docker-compose run --service-ports app-test

-* Run the site (user is `admin` and password is `asdfASDF1234`)
+* to run (user is `admin` and password is `asdfASDF1234`):

-      python manage.py runserver
+    docker-compose run --service-ports app

+## Improvements I added

+* Added Dockerfile and docker-compose to have it in container.
+* Updated requirements.txt.
+* Added some linters and checkers, included: black, isort, flake8, pre-commit.